khartinger/D1mini_oop/D1_oop02_oled1_testall/README.md

-# D1_oop02_oled_screen112
+# D1_oop02_oled1_testall
-This example shows the use of class __Display0KH__ to write text on OLED shield.
+This example shows writing text on different screens on OLED shield using the class __Display0KH__ .
 The class extends the class Adafruit_SSD1306, so you can use all commands from this class as well.
 The used Adafruit files are in the directory /libs, so you need not search for the zip files.

 The 5x8 pixel font is located in /fonts.
 You can modify every character by using the OpenOffice Calc file myfont5x8.ods.